turboladen/ror_class/d5/2_mvc.md

     * the controller: `app/controllers/train_cars_controller.rb`
     * the views: `app/views/train_cars/`

 !SLIDE bullets incremental
 # But there were more files...

-* Let's follow the request through the Rails stack...
 * Look at `config/routes.rb`:
     * `resources :train_cars` = shortcut for defining:
         * index: `GET train_cars/`